 Where Can I Rent a Campervan, RV, or Motorhome for the NC500?

-There are lots of options for campervan rental, with our suggestion being to rent in Inverness.
+There are lots of options for campervan rental in Scotland.
+The widest choice is likely in Edinburgh, however for the NC500 you might want to look for options in Inverness.
 This is the easiest city on the route to get to from other parts of the UK , being well served by both flights and trains.

-There are a number of campervan rental options in Inverness.
+If you’d prefer to rent in Inverness there are a number of campervan rental options in the city.
 We suggest first trying Outdoorsy (see their Inverness listings here).
 This is a peer to peer campervan rental company, which has rentals on offer from local RV owners as well as various RV rental agencies.

 We highly recommend picking the smallest size vehicle you can find, as many sections of the North Coast 500 are narrow and winding, and this might end up being quite nerve-wracking or even impossible to drive.